rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/34_networking-and-communication/347_enable-vpn.md

 To update an existing project:

-Before proceeding with any project updates, ensure that you retrieve the current manifest to prevent unintentional overwrites of any essential configurations.
+Before proceeding with any project updates, ensure that you fetch the current manifest to prevent unintentional overwrites of any essential configurations.
 Review the changes and then apply the updates accordingly.

 To fetch the project: